Northern California Wildfire Lawyers

 Certainly, a combination of drought periods and urban sprawl has put thousands more homes and structures at risk of destruction in wildfires.
 Looking at California wildfires by jurisdiction certainly bears this out.
 Wildfires have drastically increased in local government jurisdictions, from 459 in 2008 to 2,923 in 2016.

-Why You Need A Wildfire Loss Attorney
+Why You Need A Northern California Wildfire Loss Lawyer

 When you call your insurance company about wildfire losses, you will speak to an agent who directs you to take stock of all of your losses.
 Write down what property the fire destroyed, including household items, and their approximate values.
 Upon filing your claim, your insurance company will appoint a representative to investigate your particular case.
 Here are steps to take during the insurance claims process to maximize recovery: